-Now – to come to the point here! the “Spotlight Series” is a new feature, and one I hope will help many of you sort through the veritable barrage of confidently announced misinformation that seems to increase every day.
+Hello readers – the “Spotlight Series” is a feature I hope will help many of you sort through the veritable barrage of confidently announced nutrition misinformation that seems to increase every day.
 I rarely have time these days to write up a huge blog entry, and so many topics really do require detail in order to be worth my time writing and yours reading…still, I want to provide some answers to the questions I hear pretty much daily on the Facebook groups and my Page, as well as my Inbox.
-So, I’m going to put the Spotlight on a few foods, nutrients and myths, as an aid to the tutorial and just general help for my readers.
+So, I’m going to put the Spotlight on a few foods, nutrients and myths, as general help for my readers.
+(There is also a series offered at the Membership Group, which zeroes in every month on a specific nutrient and provides the same kind of detailed information.)
 And today, let’s start with one of the most problematic nutrients in home made diets, thanks to a lot of misinformation – the powerful and essential Vitamin D.

 Brew a cup of tea, pour a cold drink, this will take a few minutes to read, but you need to know.

 To start; it’s widely known now that dogs cannot meet their Vitamin D requirements from sunlight – in case you didn’t know that one, it’s a fact.
 When I was starting out in this work, people were arguing about that one, all the time.
 Here’s the technical write-up:

 “Unlike many animals, dogs and cats have limited ability to convert 7-dehydrocholesterol in the skin to Vitamin3 and therefore must have a source (of Vitamin D3) in their diets.
 The level that is needed depends on the animal’s age and stage of development, as well as the concentration of calcium and phosphorus in the food. ” Canine and Feline Nutrition:A Resource for Companion Animal Professionals, pg 109